arudzinska/music_collection/README.md

-1) Create a virtual environment with virtualenv in the parent directory
+1) Create a virtual environment with virtualenv in the parent directory.

-2) Activate the virtual environment
+2) Activate the virtual environment.

 3) Install the required packages:
 $ pip install -r requirements.txt